puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

 Application Metrics provide insights into what is happening inside our Quarkus Applications using the [MicroProfile Metrics](https://github.com/eclipse/microprofile-metrics) specification.

-Those Metrics (e.g. Request Count on a specific URL) are collected within the application and then can be processed with tools like Prometheus for further analysis and visualisation.
+Those Metrics (e.g. Request Count on a specific URL) are collected within the application and then can be processed with tools like Prometheus for further analysis and visualization.

 [Prometheus](https://prometheus.io/) is a monitoring system and timeseries database which integrates great with all sorts of applications and platforms.